Solor

 Solor is a volcanic island located off the eastern tip of Flores island in the Lesser Sunda Islands of Indonesia, in the Solor Archipelago.
 The island supports a small population that has been whaling for hundreds of years.
 They speak the languages of Adonara and Lamaholot.
 There are at least five volcanoes on this island which measures only 40 km by 6 km.
 The island's area is 226.34 km2, and it had a population of 34,029 at the 2020 Census.
-The official estimate as at mid 2021 was 35,045.
+The official estimate as at mid 2024 was 36,739.

-Administrative Districts
+Administrative districts

-The island is divided into three districts (kecamatan), tabulated below with their areas (in km2) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021.
+The island is divided into three districts (kecamatan), tabulated below with their areas (in km2) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023.
 The entire island is administered by the East Flores Regency.

+Note: (a) including the town (kelurahan) of Ritaebang, with 1,516 inhabitants in mid 2023.

+Villages

+West Solor District (kecamatan Solor Barat) is sub-divided into the town (kelurahan) of Ritaebang and fourteen rural villages (desa), as listed below with their areas and populations as at mid 2023.
+South Solor District (kecamatan Solor Selatan) is sub-divided into seven rural villages (desa), as listed below with their areas and populations as at mid 2023.East Solor District (kecamatan Solor Timur) is sub-divided into seventeen rural villages (desa), as listed below with their areas and populations as at mid 2023.

-History of European contact
+History

+Pre-colonial period

+In the 14th century, Solor was said to have been conquered by the Majapahit empire, and the island is mentioned in the Negarakertagama as a possession of Majapahit.
+In the 16th century, parts of the island were under the influence of the Sultanate of Ternate.
+Since at least the 16th century, Solor played an important role in the trade of sandalwood by acting as a popular safe harbor for ships engaged in the trade.
+This made Solor a relevant part of the mercantile networks of the wider region, a situation that would be reversed with the arrival of the Portuguese.